PencilTester-01/SailPointLab/ReadMe.md

 # SailPoint (Identity IQ 8.1 Lab SetUp)

 Main purpose of this guide, is to combine the resources used to setup the lab.
 In an all in one location.
 I tried to condense as much as posible, while providing links to the orginal guides followed.
 Hope It Helps!

+## Lab Enviroment
+- Virtual Box
+- Centos8
+- MySQL 8
+- Apache Tomcat 9
+- IdentityIQ 8.1

 ## Install Apache Tomcat
 [Link to resource that was followed for Apache Install](https://www.linode.com/docs/guides/apache-tomcat-on-centos-8/)